Read the Commissioners’ Statement of Intent, published August 26, 2003

 Bill is the father of three fine boys and the proud grandfather of seven more youngsters.
 Bill has been active on the Board of the Boise River Flood Control District #10, since 1989.

-Dr. Bob Beede is the founder and a partner at a regional veterinary facility in Meridian, Idaho, Intermountain Pet Hospital.
+Dr Beede is the founder and previous partner of Intermountain Pet Hospital before retirement after 47 years as a practicing veterinarian.
 Dr. Beede has two Labs, and he enjoys fly fishing, bird hunting, and outdoor photography.
 He is currently the Immediate Past President of the Boise State Bronco Athletic Association and is a proud BSU supporter.

 Dr. Beede loves the Boise River, along with everything that the river provides for both area residents and local wildlife.
 In 2011, Dr. Beede became involved as a Commissioner for the Boise River Flood Control District #10, where he presently serves as the Board's Division 1 representative.